Mary Ann Radcliffe: Works

 There is disagreement as to whether Mary Ann Radcliffe is the author of several Gothic novels attributed to her.
 Manfroné was one of the most popular Gothic novels of the early nineteenth century and was remembered warmly by William Makepeace Thackeray.
 The Memoirs of Mrs Mary Ann Radcliffe; in Familiar Letters to Her Female Friend complicates matters by making no reference to Mary Ann as a Gothic novelist.
 Other novels attributed to Mary Ann Radcliffe are Radzivil and The Fate of Velina de Guidova, both published in 1790 by William Lane at the Minerva Press.
 Radclife’s (sic) New Novelist’s Pocket Magazine appeared in 1802, a collection of fictions compiled “by Mrs Mary Anne Radclife, of Wimbledon in Surrey.”
 Certainly Radcliffe was living in Surrey around this time.
 Mary Ann Radcliffe states in her memoirs that it was her intention to publish all of her books anonymously however she was coerced by her publisher into publishing under her name to benefit by the similarities of her name with that of the more famous Gothic novelist Ann Radcliffe.

 Her later published book, The Memoirs of Mrs. Mary Ann Radcliffe; in Familiar Letters to her Female Friend in 1810, made apparent the strong influence of her life's circumstances on her first book.
 The memoirs are written in a deliberately cryptic style, using initials instead of names for both places and people, however many can be identified using clues provided by Radcliffe in the text.
-For example while working as a companion to an elderly gentleman at R___, she mentions the house as being opposite the place where the Magna Carta was signed, identifying the place as Runnymede.
+For example while working as a companion to an elderly gentleman at R___, she mentions the house as being opposite the place where Magna Carta was signed, identifying the place as Runnymede.
 The diaries of Lady Traquair are useful in providing other details of Radcliffe's life including her involvement with Alexander Geddes.